Liruwei/LIPhotosKitManager/README.md

 ~~~

 #### Get Photos
-Before obtaining Photos, you must get the `ALID` object.
+Before obtaining Photos, you must get the `LIID` object.
 There are two ways to get that object.
-One is read from `ALAlbum` object, another is use the `allPhotosIDSortByCreateDateAscending:`
+One is read from `LIAlbum` object, another is use the `allPhotosIDSortByCreateDateAscending:`

 ~~~objectiveC
 NSArray *imageIDs = [self.manager allPhotosIDSortByCreateDateAscending:YES];